VladCuciureanu/VladCuciureanu/README.md

 ### Who am I?

-&nbsp;&nbsp; I'm a full-stack developer based in Cluj-Napoca, Romania.<br>
+&nbsp;&nbsp; I'm a full-stack developer based in Cluj-Napoca, Romania.
 Since an early age I've been trying to extend my understanding of computers by tinkering and programming.
-And I did, with every project I've taken on (and abandoned 😩).
-Now, I'm hoping to make this world a little better through developing (and contributing to) open-source solutions. ✨😍
+And I did, with every project I've taken on (and abandoned 😿).
+Now, I'm hoping to make this world a little better through developing (and contributing to) open-source solutions. ✨😻

 ### What I'm focusing on